Here the sun rises… (Chapter 2)

 Hearing these words while picking up the glass shards, Minu felt her head burning with rage.
 Still, she kept silent.
 Surely, Ranjana in the next room was listening intently with her ears perked up.
 Sometimes Minu thought, “What if she hadn’t married Sarit and had ended up with someone like Ranjana’s husband, Nirmal!”
 Nirmal worked tirelessly all day, earning just enough to keep the household running, yet still managed to sit patiently with Ranjana’s endless list of odd demands!
 Despite being able to afford only one extra rented room, Ranjana had a never-ending desire for sarees and bangles!
 But when her mother-in-law visited, she never sang these complaints about broken things.

 Minu carefully picked up the glass pieces, tossed them into the trash, and then swept the tubewell area.
 As she muttered under her breath, she swept with more force than necessary to clean the moss, hitting the floor hard with each stroke and making a loud thwack sound.
 Ranjana called out from her room, “Oh my!
 Didi, you’re cleaning?
 I’ve been planning to do it for days.”
+It was past midday, the time when the heat was at its peak, and without electricity, sitting inside was unbearable.

 After finishing the chores, Minu washed her hands and, in a calm voice, said to Asha Mitra, “Give her to me, Ma.
 I’ll put her to sleep on the bed.
 I’ll serve lunch when Sarit arrives.”